 Kansas City Area Takedown Machine Summer Camps

-We cover a scoring system, and will not have a different clinician teaching his best stuff every session.
-Though it’s nice for the kids to gain autographs and meets the newest top wrestlers, this format does not allow the kids to ‘train’ while at camp.
-By training I mean explosive drill sessions…working to memorize what was taught, working to make the new skills second nature.
+At the Kansas City Takedown Machine summer wrestling camp, we cover an efficient scoring system and will not have a different clinician teaching his best stuff every session.
+Though it’s nice for the kids to get autographs and meet the newest top wrestlers, this format does not allow the kids to ‘train’ while at camp.
+By training I mean explosive drill sessions — working to memorize what was taught and working to make the new skills second nature.

-What we cover on Day 1 will be covered on Day 5.
+What we cover on Day 1 will also be covered on Day 5.
 This is a drill camp, and the evening session will be an intense drill session reviewing everything taught from the previous sessions and days.
-THIS is HOW kids learn, through repetitions.
+THIS is how kids learn — through repetitions.
 My camps are successful and draw many repeat customers because my format has a focus on “learning” wrestling, and not being “shown” wrestling.

 I encourage all the parents to watch the last session of the camp, which will be a hard drill session of what was covered at the camp.
 Parents should be impressed with what their kids are able to do, and this will show parents whether we did our jobs.
-I know of NO CAMP in the country that encourages parents to view the last session so they can see what their wrestler learned after the 5 day camp.
+I know of NO CAMP in the country that encourages parents to view the last session so they can see what their wrestler learned after the five-day summer wrestling camp.

 Who is able to attend:

-This camp will benefit kids of all skill levels.
-Kids that struggle technically will benefit more from this camp format as opposed to a large university camp in which the clinicians go extremely fast, cover tons of techniques briefly, without ever allowing the kids to continually drill the new skills through the week.
+This camp benefits youth and high school wrestlers of all skill levels.
+Kids that struggle technically will benefit more from this camp format as opposed to a large university camp in which the clinicians go extremely fast and cover tons of techniques briefly without ever allowing the kids to continually drill the new skills through the week.

-What about good wrestlers, those already successful?
+What about good wrestlers, those who are already successful?
 Like I tell my kids; Jordan Burroughs wins Olympic and world titles with a double leg, and don’t you know a double?
-They say yes, and I say “how many of you can win a state title or national title with your double… your single..etc?”
-Bottom line, we as wrestlers and coaches have to have a focus on Shoot & score/Block & defend wrestling.
-We have to get the kids confident enough to attack their toughest opponent, and not only display confidence with they are in a mismatch.
+They say yes, and I say, “How many of you can win a state title or national title with your double, your single, etc.?”
+Bottom line: we as wrestlers and coaches have to focus on shoot and score/block and defend wrestling.
+We have to get the kids confident enough to attack their toughest opponent, and not only display confidence when they are in a mismatch.